perhenrik/ExtraHardMode/readme.md

 - world_nether
 ```

+It doesn't matter which difficulty you set your server on.
+The difficulty level in your server.properties file determines how much damage monsters do to players and how much damage a player can take from starvation.
+On "hard" difficulty, zombies can break down wooden doors.

 ## Bypassing
-By default operators, players in creative and players with the bypass permission bypass all player related features of extrahardmode.
+By default operators, players in creative and players with the [bypass permission](#Permissions) bypass all player related features of extrahardmode.
 You can change it so that your ops can also play like regular players.

 ## World Rules
 All the features that affect your world or how players perceive your world.